lrusso/webmail-lite/README.md

 5) Browse to /adminapanel
 6) Login with the username **mailadm** and your admin password to access the webmail system configuration.

-**SUGGESTION:** Rename the 'adminpanel' folder to prevent anybody to try to figure it out your admin password.
+**SUGGESTION:** Rename the 'adminpanel' folder to prevent people trying to try to find out your password.

 ## How to login with only the username